Supervisor: Mr. Michael R. Jones

-In the Black Horse Pike Regional School District, we educate ELLs from 13 countries who speak 11 different languages.
+In the Black Horse Pike Regional School District, we educate MLs from 17 countries and 1 U.S. territory who speak 11 different languages.

-Guinea, Haiti, India, Mexico, Puerto Rico, Pakistan, Syria, Vietnam
+Guatemala, Guinea, Haiti, Honduras, India, Mexico, Pakistan, Philippines,

-The district's ELLs all attend school at Triton Regional High School.
+The district's MLs all attend school at Triton Regional High School.

 “There is no equality of treatment merely by providing students with the same facilities, textbooks, teachers, and curriculum; for students who do not understand English are effectively foreclosed from any meaningful education.”
 (Lau v.
 Nichols, 1974)